wp-plugins/majpage-menu-class-extender/readme.txt

 == Description ==

-    This plugin was written to add classes to first, last, even and odd elements of wp_nav_menu to support recognizing it in older browsers without :first-child, :last-child and :nth-child supporting.
+    This simple plugin was written to add classes to first, last, even and odd elements of wp_nav_menu to support recognizing it in older browsers without :first-child, :last-child and :nth-child supporting.

 Plugin adds the following classes to &lt;li&gt; tags: